selwynpolit/d9book/book/dtt.md

 ## Install/setup Drupal Test Traits

 TLDR; You will need Drupal test traits installed with composer, `drupal/core-dev`, a `/phpunit.xml` file, and a `/scripts/bootstrap-fast.php`.
 Add `weitzman/logintrait` with composer for adding users and logging in to your site.
-Finally for AJAX testing add a `docker-compose.testing.yaml` and using composer add `behat/mink-selenium2-driver`.
+Finally, for AJAX testing, add a `docker-compose.testing.yaml` and using composer add `behat/mink-selenium2-driver`.

 The details are as follows:

 - Install DTT.
 At the time of this writing the 1.6 version was out but there is a 2.x dev branch.
 Moshe recommends using that so use the following command to install it:
 ```sh
 composer require --dev weitzman/drupal-test-traits:^2
 ```

 - Install the dev requirements:
 ```sh
 composer require drupal/core-dev --dev --update-with-all-dependencies
 ```